Last Updated on August 26, 2021 by Oddmund Groette

 We don’t recommend scalping.
-Scalping involves competing with better-equipped traders and institutions, you need to deal with lots of randomness, and you most likely end up both wasting your time and money.
+Scalping is hard.
+Scalping is a waste of time because it involves competing with better-equipped traders and institutions and you need to deal with lots of randomness and noise in the market.
+Most likely you end up losing money.
 There are better opportunities in longer time frames.
 Additionally, backtesting is more difficult the shorter the time frame.

 What is scalping?